☰ TOPICS

 What is a field placeholder?

 A field placeholder is a field name enclosed between <% and %>.
 Email Parser will replace it with the actual captured text when an email is processed.
-For example <%From%> will be replaced with the email address of the sender of the email being processed.
-Or, as seen in the picture below, <%Temperature%> will be replaced by a temperature value produced in a parser.
+For example, <%From%> will be replaced with the email address of the sender of the email being processed.
+Or, as shown in the animation below, <%Temperature%> will be replaced by a temperature value produced by a parser.

-How can I add a field placeholder in an action?
+How do I add a field placeholder in an action?

-You can add a field placeholder in an action by clicking on the field icon on the right or simply typing the field name using the syntax <%field%>
+You can add a field placeholder in an action by clicking the field icon on the right side of the input, or by simply typing the field name directly using the <%field%> syntax.

-Actions use the fields from previously run items, usually parsers and email sources.
-You can check which items are executed first following the arrows of the left panel backwards:
+Actions use the fields produced by items that run before them, such as parsers and email accounts.
+You can check which items are executed first by following the arrows in the workflow diagram backwards from your action.

 Some fields are missing.
 What is happening?

 The most common cause is a missing arrow.
-Check that there is a path of arrows going all the way back to the item that produces the field.
+Check that there is a continuous path of arrows going all the way back to the item that produces the field you need.

 PAD file·Old news